Budlum/BudZKVM/README.md

 BudZKVM is a ZK-native virtual machine, language toolchain, and STARK proving stack built around a small deterministic ISA, a trace-generating VM, and a Plonky3-based prover backend.

-The project is currently focused on stabilizing the `bud-proof` crate on Plonky3 0.5.2, restoring proof serialization, and preparing the prover architecture for a two-phase STARK flow with cross-table lookup/permutation arguments.
+The project has successfully transitioned the prover architecture to a production-grade Multi-STARK system using LogUp (fractional sum) interaction arguments, ensuring full register and memory consistency within the Plonky3 0.5.2 backend.

 ## What Is In This Repository?